Blog Post

 Our mission at Zero Wasted is to help you make more informed decisions when trying to buy more consciously - we do all the research so you don't have to.
 We sometimes use affiliate links on our site.
 We only recommend products we love, that we think you will too.

-We've hunted for the best refillable and zero waste deodorants in the UK, to find natural deodorants that work.
+We've hunted for the best refillable and zero waste deodorant brands in the UK, to find natural deodorants that work.
 From plastic free deodorant refills to home compostable tubes and budget-friendly options, our list provides you with all the info you need to stay fresh and eco-friendly.

 According to a study by Mintel, over 90% of deodorants sold in the UK are packaged in plastic, and an estimated 1.5 billion aerosol cans are sent to landfill each year.
-This highlights the urgent need for more sustainable and eco-friendly alternatives to traditional deodorants.
-Here's 3 ways to move towards a more sustainable deodorant:
+This highlights the urgent need for more sustainable alternatives to traditional deodorants.
+Here's 3 ways to move towards a more eco deodorant:

 DITCH THE AEROSOLS